-McAfee specializes in forensic analysis of data loss, monitoring breaches or leaks in the context of security policies and providing feedback useful for the creation of new compliance rules or the modification of existing ones.
+Total Protection is a platform that specializes in forensic analysis of data loss.
+It enables you to monitor breaches or leaks in the context of security policies.
+It also provides feedback useful for the creation of new compliance rules or the modification of existing ones.

 AWS Data Loss Prevention with Cloud Volumes ONTAP

-In particular, Cloud Volumes ONTAP provides data protection technology which can help prevent data loss.
+Cloud Volumes ONTAP provides data protection technology which can help prevent data loss.
 NetApp Snapshot™ technology requires no additional storage and does not impact application performance.